NVIDIA/NeMo/README.rst

     --ulimit stack=67108864 \
     nvcr.io/nvidia/pytorch:$nv_pytorch_tag

-Then install the dependencies:
+Next, install the dependencies.

 Apex
 ~~~~

-NeMo LLM Multimodal Domains require that NVIDIA Apex to be installed.
-Apex comes installed in the NVIDIA PyTorch container but it's possible that
-NeMo LLM and Multimodal may need to be updated to a newer version.
+NVIDIA Apex is required for LLM and MM domains.
+Although Apex is pre-installed in the NVIDIA PyTorch container, you may need to update it to a newer version.

-To install Apex, run
+To install Apex, run the following code.

 .. code-block:: bash